Orlando Golf Courses

 Tee Times and Reservations.
 Tee times are available daily from dawn until dusk.
 You can book them up to 90 days in advance if you're staying at a WDW-owned hotel, 60 days ahead if you're staying elsewhere.
 You must cancel at least 24 hours out.
 For tee times and private lessons, call Disney's central World Golf reservations line.
 407/939–4653

 The Magnolia.
-The Magnolia, played by the pros during a PGA tour event each fall, is long but forgiving, with extra-wide fairways.
-More than 1,500 magnolia trees line the course.
+The Magnolia, rated four stars by Golf Digest and certified by Audubon International as a Cooperative Wildlife Sanctuary, is long but forgiving, with extra-wide fairways.
+More than 1,500 magnolia trees line the course and water hazards can be found at 11 of the 18 holes.
 Shades of Green, 1950 W. Magnolia-Palm Dr., Magic Kingdom Resort Area, Walt Disney World, FL, 32830.
-18 holes, 7,190 yards, par 72.
+18 holes, 7,516 yards, par 72.

 Oak Trail.
 Oak Trail is designed by Ron Garl to be fun for the entire family.
 It's noted for its small, undulating greens.
 Shades of Green, 1950 W. Magnolia-Palm Dr., Magic Kingdom Resort Area, Walt Disney World, FL, 32830.
 9 holes, 2,913 yards, par 36.

 The Palm.
-The Palm has been confounding the pros participating in Disney's Golf Classic for years.
-It's not as long as the Magnolia, nor as wide, but it has nine water holes and 94 bunkers.
+The Palm has been confounding the pros for years.
+It's not as long as the Magnolia, nor as wide, but it has nine water holes and a bunker featuring the iconic shape of Mickey Mouse's head.
 Shades of Green, 1950 W. Magnolia-Palm Dr., Magic Kingdom Resort Area, Walt Disney World, FL, 32830.
-18 holes, 6,957 yards, par 72.
+18 holes, 6,870 yards, par 72.

 Annika Academy.
 Named for world-renowned pro golfer Annika Sorenstam (its owner and chief golf guru), Annika Academy offers golf instruction, fitness training, and nutrition counseling.
 Some package prices are steep.
 Personalized instruction starts at $150; higher-level packages allow guests to play golf with Annika herself.
 At the Reunion Resort, which has three championship courses by Nicklaus, Palmer, and Watson, the academy has its own driving range and putting green.
 7450 Sparkling Ct., Reunion, FL, 34747.
 407/662–4653 or 888/266–4522. www.theannikaacademy.com..

 Arnold Palmer's Bay Hill Club & Lodge.
 The course is the site of the annual Arnold Palmer Invitational, and the 18th hole is considered one of the toughest on the PGA tour.
-Courses are open only to those who have been invited by a member or who book lodging at the club's 70-room hotel.
-But with double-occupancy rates for rooms overlooking the course running as low as $325 for a double room in summer, including two rounds of golf, many consider staying at the club an interesting prospect.
+Courses are open only to those who have been invited by a member or who book lodging at the club's 70-room lodge.
+But with double-occupancy rates for rooms overlooking the course running as low as $346 for a double room in summer, including two rounds of golf, many consider staying at the club an interesting prospect.
 9000 Bay Hill Blvd., Orlando, FL, 32819.
 407/876–2429 or 888/422–9445. www.bayhill.com.
 Greens fees included in resort package.
 18 holes, 7,207 yards, par 72; 9 holes, 3,409 yards, par 36.
-Restaurant, spa, tennis, private lessons, club rental.
+Restaurants, spa, salon, tennis, fitness center, heated pool, Golf Academy, private lessons, club rental.

 Barnett Park Golf Practice Facility.
-Besides having an attractive course, Barnett Park has a great asset: it's free.
-You just show up at the Orange County park to use the net-enclosed driving range (with 10 pads), the three chipping holes with grass and sand surroundings, and the small putting green.
+Besides having an attractive 18-hole disc (as in Frisbee) golf course, Barnett Park has a great asset: it's free.
+If you want to stick with traditional golf, just show up at the 159-acre Orange County park to use the net-enclosed driving range (with 10 pads) and the two small putting greens.
 4801 W. Colonial Dr., Orlando, FL, 32808.
 407/836–6248.
 Free.

 Celebration Golf Club.
 In addition to its great pedigree (it was designed by Robert Trent Jones Jr. and Sr.), Celebration Golf Club has the same thing going for it that the Disney-created town of Celebration has: it's 1 mile off the U.S. 192 strip and a 10-minute drive from Walt Disney World, yet it's lovely, wooded, and serene.
 701 Golf Park Dr., Celebration, FL, 34747.
 407/566–4653. www.celebrationgolf.com.
 Greens fees $49–$119, depending on time of year, time of day, and whether you're a Florida or Celebration resident; daily discount rates begin at noon.
 18 holes, 6,783 yards, par 72.
 Restaurant, pro shop, private lessons, club rental.

-Faldo Golf Institute by Marriott.
-A team effort of world-famous golf pro Nick Faldo and Marriott Corp, Faldo Golf Institute is an extensive-curriculum golf school and 9-hole golf course on the grounds of the corporation's biggest time-share complex, Marriott's Grande Vista.
-Here you can do anything from taking a one-hour, $119–$169 lesson with a Faldo-trained pro to immersing yourself in a three-day extravaganza ($999–$1,499) in which you learn more about golf technique than most nonfanatics would care to know.
-The Faldo Swing Studio offers high-tech teaching methods.
+Marriott Golf Academy.
+The Marriott Golf Academy is an extensive-curriculum golf school and 9-hole golf course on the grounds of the corporation's biggest time-share complex, Marriott's Grande Vista.
+Here you can do anything from taking a one-hour, $119–$169 lesson with a certified instructor to immersing yourself in a three-day extravaganza ($999–$1,499) in which you learn more about golf technique than most nonfanatics would care to know.
+The Swing Studio offers high-tech teaching methods.
 The course, designed by Ron Garl, is geared to make you use every club in your bag—and perhaps a few you may elect to buy in the pro shop.
 You can also play the 18-hole course across the street at Marriott's Grande Pines Golf Club ($39–$124).
 Marriott Grande Vista, 12001 Avenida Verde, Orlando, FL, 32821.
-407/903–6295 or 888/463–2536. www.gofaldo.com.
+407/238–7677 or 855/642–2369. www.marriottgolfacademy.com.
 9 holes, 2,400 yards, par 32.